 3.)
 Then apply for the credit card that rewards those categories the most

 You can have this process done for you for free, as previously mentioned, or you can do it on your own.
 We will walk you through some examples.
 Don’t worry – it’s easy once you see it!

 Generally, there are three ways in which you can earn credit card points:

 You can be rewarded hundreds of dollars simply by opening a new credit card.

 Typically, cardholders need to hit a certain spending target within a time frame in order to receive this welcome bonus.
-These thresholds can be as low as getting $300 after you spend $500 in the first 3 month you have the card.
+These thresholds can be as low as getting $300 after you spend $500 in the first three months you have the card.
 Some bonuses are big.
-There are a few premium rewards cards that offer over $500 if you spend $3,000 within the first 3 months of account opening.
+There are a few premium rewards cards that offer over $500 if you spend $3,000 within the first three months of account opening.

 To see if you’re likely to get these bonuses, look at your average monthly card statement.
 Simply multiply it by the number of months they give you to hit the welcome bonus threshold.
 If this number is higher than the threshold, you’re likely to get your big welcome bonus!

 There are also some tips and tricks to meeting the minimum spend for a sign-up bonus, especially when you’re trying to earn multiple bonuses in a short amount of time.
 For instance, the Southwest Companion Pass requires you to collect 120,000 miles in a calendar year, which can easily be met by signing up for Southwest cards and earning bonuses.

 These are rewards that you earn only when you use your card for this type of purchase.
 Common examples: 3% on dining, groceries, or travel.
 Multiply the rewards rate by the amount you spend on these categories.

 Think of this as the ‘base rate’ of rewards earning.
 No matter what you purchase, you earn this rewards rate when you use that card.
 Common Examples: 1.5% flat cash back on all purchases or 1% on all non-category purchases.